 A good antivirus from a reliable company should be the first line of defense against most online threats.
-Kids being naturally curious are attracted to new things, and this can often lead them to accessing and downloading malicious links from untrusted websites.
+Kids being naturally curious are attracted to new things, and this can often lead them to access and download malicious links from untrusted websites.
 Forget kids, even grown people can be tempted to download a new video game or hack for a popular game from unknown sources!

 An antivirus, or better yet, a complete Internet security suite protects against instances like these.

-Look for security software that pack a real-time scanning engine, a firewall for good measure, and automatic definition updates so that your devices are reliably protected.
-Of course, on the PC side of things you can go with Windows Defender.
+Look for security software that packs a real-time scanning engine, a firewall for good measure, and automatic definition updates so that your devices are reliably protected.
+Of course, on the PC side of things, you can go with Windows Defender.
 But solutions like Bitdefender Antivirus, Norton Antivirus, Kaspersky, Avast, and Panda Dome Essential are a solid bet.

 Secure your Home network

 You may think that your home WiFi network is secure and only accessed by members of your family.
 But that does not mean that malicious actors can’t get unauthorized access to your wireless network.
 You must take a few extra measures to completely secure your home network from prying eyes.